 During the first days of menses, the lining of the uterus weakens and sheds while a new egg begins to mature in the ovary.
 Halfway through the cycle (generally day 14 on a standard 28-day cycle) luteinizing hormone spikes and estrogen levels sharply drop.
 A mature egg begins traveling from the ovary, through a fallopian tube, and into the uterus

-If sperm, which can live for up to 5 days inside a woman’s body, reaches the egg a child is conceived and hCG is produced.
+If sperm, which can live for up to 5 days inside a woman’s body, reaches the egg, a child is conceived and hCG is produced.
 Human Chorionic Gonadotropin (hCG) is vital to the implantation process as it prevents the shedding of the uterine lining in very early pregnancy.
-This hormone is also detected in urine, facilitating a positive result in most at-home pregnancy tests.
+This hormone is also detected in urine, indicating a positive result in most at-home pregnancy tests.

-If sperm does not reach the egg, the uterine lining begins to disintegrate and sheds soon after, indicating the beginning of a new cycle.
+If sperm does not reach the egg, the uterine lining begins to disintegrate and sheds soon after, beginning a new cycle.

 Your Due Date

 In 1812 a German physician, Dr. Franz Karl Naegele, wrote that a pregnancy lasts for 280 days, or 40 weeks, after the first day of the last menstrual period.
 Although this theory makes many assumptions (for example, the length of a menstrual cycle is assumed to be 28 days) it is the generally accepted standard and basis for many pregnancy calculators.
 Woman, especially those with irregular cycles, should be aware that their estimated due date is more accurately in the middle of a 10-day time frame during which their baby is likely to be born.

 Naegele’s rule adds 7 days to the woman’s last menstrual period (LMP) and then subtracts 3 calendar months.

 LMP= February 1st (2/1) Assuming average cycle length, ovulation would occur on Valentine’s Day.

 Estimated Due Date = November 8th